se-edu/addressbook-level4/docs/UserGuide.md

 ### 3.3. **Undo and Redo:**

-With `undo`, you are allowed to reverse your previous changes sequentially while `redo` allows you to remove the change done by `undo`.
+With `undo`, you are allowed to reverse your previous changes sequentially while `redo` allows you to reverse the change done by `undo`.

 Example:
 - `add Add /d Archery  Introduction /st 0900 /loc Multipurpose Field `